 10 November 2017Written by ISCD Team

-Interior Influences Throughout History
+Interior Design Influences Throughout History

 Within this article, we thought we would have some fun looking at the key influences in design over the decades.
 Whilst it is too much to feature it all, we have skimmed over some of the main influences and designers from the last century.
-The fabulous thing about design is the resurgence of influence from previous periods.
-Let’s take a look back in time and see the key influences from the decades that still inspire us today.

 02_ISCD_BlogHeaderImages_NoText_Jul2023

-Early 1900’s
+Early 1900s

 There was a lot going on in the early part of the century.
 From the fine decorative pieces of Art Nouveau to Federation influences including a range of architectural styles like the elegant and simple style of Queen Ann and Romanesque revivals.
 Simple archways and window treatments offered charm, while the Arts and Crafts movement of this era celebrated simple forms and traditional craft techniques using folk style decoration.
 Art Deco celebrated more elaborate design with geometric textures, rounded mirrors and more glamour being introduced.

-The 1920’s brought the ‘Roaring Twenties’.
-With the ending of WWI, it was a time where things such as jazz music, art deco and modern technology blossomed, making them more affordable.
+The 1920s brought the ‘Roaring Twenties’.
+With the ending of WWI, it was a time where things such as jazz music, Art Deco and modern technology blossomed, making them more affordable.
 Such elements gave a ‘modern’ influence to the design style of this era.

-1920’s kitchen colour trends were soft, muted tones, with white being the most popular colour due to the minimal, utilitarian interiors brought by the idea of a ‘disease free environment’.
+1920s kitchen colour trends were soft, muted tones, with white being the most popular colour due to the minimal, utilitarian interiors brought by the idea of a ‘disease free environment’.

 Living rooms were somewhat the opposite of the kitchen.
 They still had the practical, functional components but the colour schemes and furnishings were often very colourful and inviting.
 Painted walls and ceilings were adorned with yellows, pale greens or ivory hues and soft furnishings introduced colour and pattern.